 What can you do to prevent yellowing epoxy?
 Here’s how you should be storing your epoxy resin.

 Worried about making a giant, expensive mistake with resin?

 Wondering why sometimes your resin crafts come out beautifully and other times, not so much?

 It’s very frustrating!
-I know because I felt the same way when I started as a resin artist fifteen years ago.
+I know because I felt the same way when I started as a resin artist sixteen years ago.
 It’s why I wrote the beginner resin book, Resin Fundamentals.
 Instead of making mistakes, you can learn from mine.
-(I’ve made a bunch!)
-You can read the book in a couple of hours and feel ready to take on your first or next resin project.
+You can read the PDF book in a couple of hours and feel ready to take on your first or next resin project.
 Buy now and get an email download link in minutes.

 Originally written by by Penny Reid